protontypes/open-sustainable-technology/README.md

 - [FAME](https://gitlab.com/fame-framework/fame-core) - Its purpose is supporting the rapid development and fast execution of complex agent-based energy system simulations.
 - [REMix](https://gitlab.com/dlr-ve/esy/remix/framework) - The main focus is on the broad techno-economical assessment of possible future energy system designs and analysis of interactions between technologies.
-- [StorageVET](DEAD_URL) - A valuation model for analysis of energy storage technologies and some other energy resources paired with storage.
 - [OpenDER](https://github.com/epri-dev/OpenDER) - Aims to accurately represent steady-state and dynamic behaviors of inverter-based distributed energy resources.
 - [ETM Pro](https://github.com/quintel/etmodel) - Professional interface of the Energy Transition model.
 - [ETSource](https://github.com/quintel/etsource) - Contains the data used by Quintel energy transition modelling applications, allowing you to explore possible future energy systems for your country, region or municipality.